Jodiechou/senseEmbeddings/README.md

 $ pip install bert-serving-server server
 $ pip3  install  bert-serving-client  client  #independent of 'bert-serving-server'
 ```
+Note that the server MUST be running on Python>=3.5 with Tensorflow>=1.10.
 ### External Data
 Download pre-trained BERT (large-cased)
 ```